Juanes068/Capstone-Project/README.md

 ### Stripe integration for checkout
 - Configured Stripe Checkout to:
 - Redirect to the frontend confirmation page after payment.
 - Automatically register payments in the "Payment" model upon webhook confirmation.
 - Update appointment payment status seamlessly in NOWA BARBER-SHOP.

+### DELETE /api/reviews/delete/<id>/
+- Allows admin users to delete specific reviews from the system.
+- Secured with IsAdminUser to prevent unauthorized deletions.
+- Permanently removes a review identified by its id for moderation or cleanup purposes.

 ### Week 3, 4 & 5: Development – Front- end